naasking/HigherLogics.Google.Datastore/README.md

 # Future Work

  * only Sytem.Int64 keys are currently supported.
  * preliminary support for value types that are inlined into entities needs completing
+ * add something like [EntityField(string name)] to permit customizing the entity field names, which will make it easier to integrate with existing systems